Mortuary roll: History

-The roots of this tradition have their beginnings in the 8th when some monasteries started to send letters to other communities announcing the deaths of monks or nuns and asking for prayers for their souls.
-The earliest mortuary roll of which some fragments have survived are from Saint-Martial in Limoges and dates from the late tenth century.
+The roots of this tradition have their beginnings in the 8th century when some monasteries started to send letters to other communities announcing the deaths of monks or nuns and asking for prayers for their souls.
+The earliest mortuary roll of which some fragments have survived are from Saint-Martial in Limoges and dates from the late 10th century.
 The circulation of these rolls seems to have taken place within France and Catalonia and then later spread to Belgium, Germany, Austria and England.

 The practice of making and circulating mortuary rolls seems to have become unpopular by the late 14th century, possibly due to the disruption of monastic and public life at the time of the Black Death.
 One of the last mortuary rolls is that of John Islip, abbot of Westminster, whose roll is of particular interest as it seems to have been decorated by Hans Holbein the Younger.

 Examples

-The use of mortuary rolls flourished most in the eleventh, twelfth, and thirteenth centuries.
-That of the Abbess Matilda of the Abbey of the Holy Trinity in Caen, the daughter of King William the Conqueror of England, is the longest to have survived with a length of 72 feeds and width of 8-10 inches, having circulated among 253 religious institutions.
+The use of mortuary rolls flourished most in the 11th, 12th, and 13th centuries.
+That of the Abbess Matilda of the Abbey of the Holy Trinity in Caen is the longest to have survived with a length of 72 feeds and width of 8-10 inches, having circulated among 253 religious institutions.

 One of the best preserved roll is that of Vitalis of Savigny dating from 1122/23 (see image on the right).
-The roll is more than nine meters long and contains 208 tituli although some may have been lost, among with its cover letter.
+The roll is more than nine meters long and contains 208 tituli although some may have been lost, along with its cover letter.
 The extraordinary circulation of this role in Northern France and England, during which various members of monastic communities, collegiate churches and cathedral chapters subscribed, contributed substantially to the short-lived Order of Savigny.